top of page

 4. Warm Water & Comfortable Conditions

-👉 Tip: At home pools, aim for warm water (around ~28 °C for most little ones), and keep swim time playful rather than long.
+👉 Tip: At home pools, aim for warm water (around ~28 °C for most little ones).
+Keep swim time playful rather than long.

 5. Check the Water Environment